makspaderin/vue-workshop/README.md

 ### Deploy to local Cloubi 2 instance

 The theme can be deployed to the a local Cloubi server to test it with a real server backend.
 A version of the Cloubi server can be found in the *cloubi-2-vagrant*-repository.
 That repository also includes the setup instructions for it.
-It is strongly advised to test the theme using a real Cloubi server, as the development server (explained later) does **not** fully represent the real server behaviour.

 To deploy the theme to a server, first set the deployment target directory.
 It is done by copying *user.properties.template* as *user.properties* and changing *local.server.deploy.dir* property, so it points to your local Cloubi 2 deploy directory.